astral4/burn-mnist/README.md

 This is a small project showcasing some features of [Burn](https://burn.dev/), a deep learning framework for the Rust programming language.
 The task is to classify digits using the popular MNIST dataset.

+Training data was sourced from a mirror of the original MNIST dataset and is accessible [here](https://github.com/cvdfoundation/mnist).

 ## License

 Licensed under either of